Kieran Mullan: Parliamentary career

-He was selected as the Conservative candidate for the Crewe and Nantwich seat in September 2018.
-At the time of his selection Mullan was a clinical lead at the Healthcare Quality Improvement Partnership.
-He won the marginal seat for the Conservatives, defeating the incumbent Labour Party MP Laura Smith, by 8,508 votes.
-It was thought that pro-Brexit sentiment in the constituency contributed to the win.
+Mullan was selected as the Conservative candidate for the marginal seat of Crewe and Nantwich in September 2018.
+At the 2019 general election, Mullan was elected to Parliament as MP for Crewe and Nantwich with 53.1% of the vote and a majority of 8,508.
 During his election victory speech he said he would "speak up for, and work for, staff" at the NHS and increase the number of GPs.

 Mullan has been a member of the Justice Select Committee since March 2020.
 In 2020, while serving as an MP, he returned to his role as a doctor to volunteer during the COVID-19 pandemic.